nikomc/nikomc.github.io/synbio-news.md

 ***

-Thanks for reading *This Week in Synthetic Biology*, brought to you by [Bioeconomy.XYZ](https://medium.com/bioeconomy-xyz).
+Thanks for reading *This Week in Synthetic Biology*, which is supported by [Bioeconomy.XYZ](https://medium.com/bioeconomy-xyz).

-Reach me with tips and feedback via [Twitter direct message at @NikoMcCarty](https://twitter.com/NikoMcCarty).
+Reach me with tips and feedback via Twitter [@NikoMcCarty](https://twitter.com/NikoMcCarty).